olga24912/SGTK/README.md

 ### Extending displayed component
-If a path or a set of vertices/edges chosen to be highlighted is not entirely displayed in the current view, you will be prompted to about extending the view and showing absent vertices.
+If a path or a set of vertices/edges chosen to be highlighted is not entirely displayed in the current view, you will be prompted about extending the view and showing absent vertices.

 ![Default node](https://raw.githubusercontent.com/olga24912/SGTK/master/resources/pic/HighlightPathExtensionQuestion.png)